xplayer9/springboot/README.md

 Click the "Generate" button at the bottom of the screen, this will generate a project Zip file

 ## Step 1.1: Create dynamic web project in Eclipse
-Next, let's extract the Zip file to a local folder Open Eclipse IDE and go to "File" and select "Import".
-Under Maven, choose Existing Maven Projects and choose the local folder you extract the Zip file
+Next, let's extract the Zip file to a local folder<br>
+Open Eclipse IDE and go to "File" and select "Import".
+Under Maven, choose Existing Maven Projects and choose the local folder you extract the Zip file.
 Click on "Finish", then a web project was created

 UserAccountApplication.java is the program entry point with @SpringBootApplication annotations